microsoft/Learning-ARM/README.md

 In this repository you will find a series of tutorial paired with videos to guide you through learning the best practice about Azure Resource manager (ARM) template.

+Each video is featured in the same page as the content.
+The videos are part of Azure DevOps - DevOps Lab show.

 ## Tutorials

 ### [ARM01 - Introduction to ARM templates](ARM01/README.md)